HabanaAI/Model-References/PyTorch/examples/bucketing/README.md

 # Bucketing Algorithm Selection

 ## Introduction
 Dynamic shapes in the input are often mitigated by bucketing.
-Please see here for [examples](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Dynamic_Shapes.html#mitigation-through-bucketing-and-padding).
+See [Dynamic Shapes](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Dynamic_Shapes.html#mitigation-through-bucketing-and-padding) for examples.
 This document and the concomitant code explores some advanced aspects of bucketing.

 In the [first section](#discussion-about-shape-distribution-under-aggregating-functions), the probability distribution function (PDF) of input shapes after batching is discussed, to show that it is important to use this modified batched probability for bucketing, rather than the initial probability distribution of the dataset itself.